NeoTech-Software/Android-Retainable-Tasks/README.md

 public void onStart(){
     super.onStart();
-    //Re-attach the this Activity as listener for task getTaskHandler().attachListener("activity-unique-tag", this);
+    //Re-attach the this Activity as listener for task getTaskManager().attachListener("activity-unique-tag", this);
 }
 ```

 ## 2. How it works
 ---
 ####**Retaining tasks**
-Tasks retained using the described method are stored in a *"no-ui-fragment"* this fragment retained across configuration changes and is added to your Activity's `FragmentManager` the first time you call `TaskHandler.getActivityTaskHandler()`.
-This fragment is from that point on bound to the Activity's life-cycle and holds an internal `TaskHandler`.
-The fragment makes sure that the internal `TaskHandler` removes all `Callback` listeners as soon as the Activity is stopping (`onStop()`).
+Tasks retained using the described method are stored in a *"no-ui-fragment"* this fragment retained across configuration changes and is added to your Activity's `FragmentManager` the first time you call `TaskManager.getActivityTaskManager()`.
+This fragment is from that point on bound to the Activity's life-cycle and holds an internal `TaskManager`.
+The fragment makes sure that the internal `TaskManager` removes all `Callback` listeners as soon as the Activity is stopping (`onStop()`).

 ####**Task without callback finishes**
 When a Task doesn't have a `Callback` listener to deliver it's results to it will skip the delivery and redeliver the results as soon as a new listener is attached.
-If you call the `TaskHandler.attachListener()` method in the `onStart()` method, then the listener will be fired and you need to be sure that the user-interface is ready.
+If you call the `TaskManager.attachListener()` method in the `onStart()` method, then the listener will be fired and you need to be sure that the user-interface is ready.

 Only the `onPostExecute()` and `onCanceled()` methods will be redelivered, other methodes won't be redelivered.